Stock of the Day

 Here are some ways that investors could benefit from investing in Rio Tinto Group:

-• Rio Tinto Group operates in multiple segments, including Iron Ore, Aluminium, and Copper, providing diversification that can help mitigate risks associated with market fluctuations in any single commodity.
+• Rio Tinto Group operates in multiple segments, including Iron Ore and Aluminium, which diversifies its revenue streams and reduces reliance on any single market.

 Rio Tinto Group Bear Case